ganbuan/ThmAoc2024/README.md

 + Investigated AD controller, audited users, reviewed PowerShell history and logs

 ## Day 16: The Wareville’s Key Vault grew three sizes that day.
++ Learned about <i>Azure</i>, a Cloud Service Provider (CSP) by Microsoft, as well as its services like Azure Key Vault and Microsoft Entra ID
++ Used the Azure Cloud Shell

 ## Day 17: He analyzed and analyzed till his analyzer was sore!
 + Introduce to <i>Splunk</i>